 Guilt-ridden, I called my mom to break the news.
 I launched into an in-depth explanation of our rationale, including mentioning people my age who’d gotten sick and suffered terrible long-term consequences — until she interrupted me.
 “Don’t worry,” she said.
 “We understand.”

 On the one hand, I felt relieved, and on the other, a little silly.
 Honestly, I probably could’ve left it at, “We don’t feel comfortable meeting in person anymore.”
-In general, I tend to overexplain as a way to cushion something I worry would otherwise come across as harsh, when in fact, a simple “no” would suffice.
+In general, I'm prone to overexplaining as a way to cushion something I worry would otherwise come across as harsh, when in fact, a simple “no” would suffice.
 Why do some of us overexplain ourselves, and how do we stop?
 I turned to Alison Nobrega, a therapist in Oakland, California, to help me unpack this behavior.

 If you’re unsure whether you overexplain, some good indicators include a habit of apologizing and difficulty saying “no,” Nobrega says.
 (It’s true: “No” is a complete sentence.)
 You might also over-anticipate how the other person will respond when you set your boundary, focusing on the absolute worst-case scenario — that they won’t like you anymore, for example.

 There are a few reasons why you might overexplain yourself.
 And it's important to note that the past year of pandemic living has inevitably changed how we communicate, and widened communication chasms for many people.